A liturgical resource of the Catholic Archdiocese of Melbourne

 Points of interest and Catholic lore

 • The temple precinct in Jerusalem was built on a mountain.
-It comprised the temple itself and several courtyards surrounded by a very high wall.
+It comprised the temple itself and several courtyards surrounded by a high wall.
 This is the parapet referred to in this text.

 Exploring the Word